Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 A Survey For Parents

-I helped conduct a followup survey for parents and I’m pleased to share that the first of our parent papers, Parents know best: Caregiver perspectives on eating disorder recovery.
+I helped conduct a follow-up survey for parents, and I’m pleased to share that the first of our parent papers, Parents know best: Caregiver perspectives on eating disorder recovery.
 You can also read the press release about our parent study.

-How We Set Recovery Weights
+How We Set Recovery Weights at EDTLA in California

 Sources